profsmith89/ctps/_sources/chap11.md

 ---
 lineno-start: 1
 ---
-# The same examples as the last code block, except now we're creating
+# The same examples as the last code block, except we're creating
 # instance of built-in object using the type's constructor.
-an_int = int()           # constructor defaults to an object of value 0
+an_int = int()           # constructor default is the value 0
 an_empty_string = str()  # constructor default is an empty string an_empty_list = list()   # constructor default is an empty list print(an_int, an_empty_string, an_empty_list)